Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Introduction

-To understand why this missing layer of collaboration matters, we turn to the normative features of journalism that make it a particularly high-stakes and revealing site for studying GenAI’s integration into collaborative work.
+This gap between widespread individual use of GenAI and the absence of collaborative structures is the central problem this study addresses.
+To understand why this missing layer of collaboration matters, we turn to the normative features of journalism that make it a particularly high-stakes and revealing site for studying GenAI use in collaborative work.
 First, as a content-intensive profession, journalism is especially exposed to GenAI’s disruptions: core newsroom tasks such as brainstorming, reporting, and editing directly overlap with GenAI’s generative capabilities in text production, compelling journalists to negotiate how these systems intervene in their everyday collaborations \cite{cools2024uses}.
 Second, newswork is inherently collaborative, structured through collective editorial routines and shared news values \cite{schudson2001objectivity,deuze2005journalism}.
 GenAI therefore does not simply alter individual tasks but also potentially reshapes the collaborations and mutual trust on which newsroom collaboration depends.
 Third, the public visibility of journalism subjects GenAI adoption to heightened scrutiny, both inside and outside the newsroom.
 This visibility amplifies the stakes of collaborative decisions about when and how to use GenAI, since any misstep is not only organizationally consequential but also publicly accountable \cite{petre2021all,chadha2016re,nishal2025values,moller2024designing,komatsu2020ai}.